Accidents on an oil rig are dangerous and frightening.

 Having a record of the event can go a long way in proving the extent of the injuries or the severity of an accident.

-Step Five: Contact a Lawyer
+Step Five: Contact an Oil Rig Injury Lawyer

 Do not speak with any insurance agents, even your own, without an attorney present.
 They will protect your claim and make sure that you don’t make a statement or accept a bad settlement.